Contents

 • All the same information listed above for substances

-• The chemical name and concentration, expressed in terms of exact percentages, of all ingredients which are classified as health hazards and are (1) present above their cut-off/concentration limits or (2) present a health risk below the cut-off/concentration limits
+• The chemical name and concentration, expressed in terms of exact percentages, of all ingredients which are classified as health hazards and are:

 Chemicals Where Trade Secrets Are Claimed:

-For chemicals where trade secrets are claimed, must include a statement that the specific chemical identity and/or concentration (expressed as an exact percentage) of composition has been withheld as a trade secret.
+For chemicals where trade secrets are claimed, it must include a statement that the specific chemical identity and/or concentration (expressed as an exact percentage) of composition has been withheld as a trade secret.

 SDS Section 4: First-Aid Measures